ChrisPritchard/FSH/README.md

 To run on the command line, navigate to the **/src** directory and use the command `dotnet run`

 It was built with Visual Studio 2017 Community (with occasional work done in VS Code) so instead of the CLI, you could open the **FSH.sln** solution file and run using F5 in VS.

+There are also some XUnit/FsUnit tests defined under /test, there for testing various input scenarios through the parts/tokenisation functions.
+Run them (if you wish) via `dotnet test`

+**Important**: This was built in a month, and shells are a lot more complicated than they look.
+There *are* bugs, but *hopefully* during casual use you won't find them :)

 ## "Builtins"